mekise/git-primer/README.md

 > [!IMPORTANT]
 > Once you finished working on the feature, you need to add it and commit it to the branch.
 If you checkout to a different branch before committing, all the uncommitted work you have done will be carried over to the branch you are now in.

-To merge, go to the main branch:
+To merge, go to the main branch
 ```
 git checkout main
 git merge feature1